ovh/public-cloud-examples/examples/02/README.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
 ```

-You should have the bastion prompt:
+You should have the server prompt:

 ```bash
 ubuntu@myserver:~$